 The scholarship is aimed at;

 - Students with excellence in a field, with the ability to demostrate their ambitious drive to suceed now and into the future

 - Students who can communicate a leadership mindset and have willingness and potential to influence change

 Open to national and international disabled students the Snowdon Trust and GDI Hub are looking for individuals with the ability to create change and influence others.
 This could include excellence within a chosen field of study, or the ability to demonstrate leadership through work place or extracurricular activities.

 If you are living with an impairment and have a proven drive for success, we would encourage you to apply.
-We know that genuine leaders often take unique career paths - this scholarship is open to both students who have recently competed an undergraduate course, and those wishing to return to return to study from the workplace or following a career break.
+We know that genuine leaders often take unique career paths - this scholarship is open to both students who have recently completed an undergraduate course, and those wishing to return to study from the workplace or following a career break.

 Applications and selection

-All candidates are advised to read the 'frequently ask questions' and 'selection criteria' downloads prior to completing an application.
+All candidates are advised to read the 'frequently ask questions 2022', the 'Guidance and Qualifying Criteria' and 'application questions 2022' downloads prior to completing an application.

-We advise candidates to download the applicant questions below, and prepare your answers in a word document before completing the online form.
+We advise candidates to download the applicant questions, and prepare your answers in a word document before completing the online form.
 You will not be able to save and return to an application using the online form.